karlaxnieves/support-git-delete-yespo/docs/Email/product-blocks/testing-the-products-block.md

 > 📘 Note
 >
-> The display of the first or second option depends on the [If there are no products to show](https://docs.yespo.io/docs/using-the-products-block#if-there-are-no-products-to-show) setting in the *Products block*
+> The display of the first or second option depends on the [If there are no products to show](https://docs.yespo.io/docs/using-the-products-block#if-there-are-no-products-to-show) setting in the **Products** block.

-If you deactivate the *Message for* switcher, the recommendations will always display bestsellers from the general recommendation algorithms.
+If you deactivate the **Message for** switcher, the recommendations will always display bestsellers from the general recommendation algorithms.

 <Image align="center" width="80% " src="https://files.readme.io/0c038e80aca7474198dfd336e32ffd3f367597e941ab0baa2692174282b557de-testing-the-products-block-10.webp" />

-Click the *Back* button to return to the editor window.
+Click the **Back** button to return to the editor window.

 <Image align="center" width="80% " src="https://files.readme.io/7304e988e7953c51ab9b52390f66eef98a334abb63d77f83cda6eb9629917b91-testing-the-products-block-11.webp" />